nathell/soupscraper/README.md

 **I ran this and it completed, where’s my soup?**

-In `$HOME/skyscraper-data/cache/html/soup/yoursoup`.

-**But, but… it’s in some weird format!**
+In `soup`.
+Unless you change the output directory with `--output-dir`.

+**There’s no HTML there!**

+I know.
+For now, there’s raw assets (images and videos) and a `soup.json` with all the posts in JSON format.

+Watch this repo.
+In a few days, it will be able to generate a locally browsable copy of Soup.
+There’ll be `index.html`.
+But not quite yet.

+**There’s also some shit in `~/skyscraper-data` which takes up a lot of space!**

 Yes, there’s a bunch of files there; you can’t easily view them.
 Technically, they’re HTMLs and assets, stored as [netstrings](https://cr.yp.to/proto/netstrings.txt), and preceded by another netstring corresponding to HTTP headers as obtained from server, in [edn](https://github.com/edn-format/edn) format.

-There are several upsides for having it this way:
+There are several upsides for having a local cache of this kind.

 - You can abort the program at any time, and restart it later.
 It won’t redownload stuff; rather, it will reuse what it’s already downloaded.

 - Once you’ve downloaded it, it’s there.
 When Soup.io finally goes dead, it will continue to be there, and you’ll be able to re-run future versions of the program.

-Watch this repo.
-In a few days, it will be able to generate a locally browsable copy of Soup.
-You know, `index.html` and stuff.
-But not quite yet.
+If you’re super happy about your output in `soup`, you can delete `~/skyscraper-data`, but be aware that from then on you’ll need to redownload everything if you want to update your output.

 **It’s hung / doing something weird!**